 trees.
 Occasionally nesting in dead wood on trees.

-This is included because Bolton (1973a) noted that
+included because Bolton (1973a) noted that

 the species had been introduced into the cocoa growing areas of